-In fiscal 2017, we expect cost of revenues as a percentage of revenues will be consistent with or slightly higher than those incurred during fiscal 2016.
+In fiscal 2018, we expect cost of revenues as a percentage of revenues will be consistent with those incurred during fiscal 2017.

 Research and Development

 Research and development expenses include the personnel and related overhead costs incurred in the development of new products and services, including the research of mathematical and statistical models and the development of new versions of our products.